obsidian-canzi/Enhanced-Editing-legacy-version/README.md

 ```
 ## Checklist
 - [x] Translate plugin’s settings
+- [x] keep updating new features
-- [x] Translate readme.
-Md
+- [x] Translate Readme from chinese to English
+- [x] Add options to change hotkeys mapping
 - [ ] Add options to enable and disable hotkeys
-- [ ] Add options to change hotkey’s mapping
 - [ ] Be on the community plugin page within Obsidian the APP

 ## About
 Silkworm ([蚕子](https://jq.qq.com/?_wv=1027&k=hgkmKRoE)) is the actual developer of this plugin.
-However it is not convenient for him to look after the plugin outside the Obsidian's Chinese community.
-Therefore, I (mouth on cloud) am the “corresponding developer” who is maintaining this plugin here on Github.
+However, it is not convenient for him to look after the plugin outside the Obsidian's [Chinese community](https://mubu.com/doc/1BMHfhwEQ2G).
+Therefore, I (Shaggy Feng, also known as, Mouth on Cloud) am the “corresponding developer” who is maintaining this plugin here on Github.
 ## Support
 If Silkworm（蚕子）wants to have a cup of coffee once a while, I might be able to set up a support page for him (me).